Warren makes presidential bid official with call for change

 Weaving specific policy prescriptions into her remarks, from Medicare for All to the elimination of Washington “lobbying as we know it,” Warren avoided taking direct jabs at President Donald Trump.
 She aimed for a broader institutional shift instead, urging supporters to choose “a government that makes different choices, choices that reflect our values.”

+Trump “is not the cause of what’s broken,” Warren told an elated crowd without using the president’s name.
+“He’s just the latest – and most extreme – symptom of what’s gone wrong in America.”

-Warren announced her campaign in her home state of Massachusetts at a mill site where largely immigrant factory workers went on strike about 100 years ago, a fitting forum for the longtime consumer advocate to advance her platform.
+Warren announced her campaign in her home state of Massachusetts at a mill site where factory workers went on strike in the early 20th century, a fitting forum for the longtime consumer advocate to advance her platform.

+Supporters turned out in below-freezing temperatures, many hoisting signs — “Win With Warren,” one read.
+A Massachusetts bakery created “Persist” cookies for the event to honor the candidate’s slogan, “Nevertheless, She Persisted,” words first spoken in the Senate to rebuke her.

+Warren’s rollout rally was a potent motivator for longtime supporters such as Mo Malekafzaly and Carlos Garcia, two longtime backers who attended her rally from Shrewsbury, Massachusetts.

+The choice of Lawrence to start her campaign “shows who she’s fighting for,” Garcia said.
+Asked if fellow New Englander Sen. Bernie Sanders could pose a serious threat to Warren in New Hampshire’s critical primary should he get into the race, Garcia said Warren is “such an effective communicator that I think that people will respond to that very well.”

-She was scheduled to travel later in the day to New Hampshire, home to the nation’s first primary, where Warren could have an advantage as a neighboring-state resident with high name recognition.
-She intended to spend Sunday in Iowa, where the leadoff caucuses will be the first test of candidates’ viability.
+She will hold an event later Saturday in New Hampshire, home to the nation’s first primary, and plans to spend Sunday in Iowa, where the leadoff caucuses will be the first test of candidates’ viability.

 Warren was the first high-profile Democrat to signal interest in running for the White House, forming an exploratory committee on New Year’s Eve.

-She was introduced Saturday by Rep. Joe Kennedy III, D-Mass., who has endorsed her in the primary.
-The backing could prove valuable for Warren, given his status as a rising young Democratic star and his friendship with one of her potential 2020 rivals, former Rep. Beto O’Rourke, D-Texas.
+She was endorsed and introduced Saturday by Massachusetts Democrats Sen. Ed Markey and Rep. Joe Kennedy III.
+Kennedy’s backing could prove valuable for Warren, given his status as a rising young Democratic star and his friendship with one of her potential 2020 rivals, former Rep. Beto O’Rourke, D-Texas.

 Warren enters the race as one of the party’s most recognizable figures.
 She has spent the past decade in the national spotlight, first emerging as a consumer activist during the financial crisis.
 She later led the congressional panel that oversaw the 2008 financial industry bailout.
 After Republicans blocked her from running the Consumer Financial Protection Bureau, an agency she helped create, she ran for the Senate in 2012 and unseated a GOP incumbent.